copied from http://www.dwheeler.com/secure-class/presentations/Secure-Software-10-Formal-Methods.ppt

 If you’re interested, whole classes & careers in this field

-Need math, especially discrete math & logic
+Need math, especially discrete math & logic13

 Making formal methods affordable